VacCrow/vaccrow.github.io/guides/savages/pandaemonium/P6S.md

 **Cachexia** will give debuffs to everyone, players with <span class='speDebuff'>Chelic Resistance Down</span> will move to the right side of the boss and players with <span class='speDebuff'>Glossal Resistance Down</span> to her left.
 Stay outside of the boss' hitbox, at max melee range, and spread to avoid killing other with your <span class='speDebuff'>Aetheronecrosis</span>.
 Then, on each side everyone has to get hit once by **Dual Predation**.
 In order to not die from the <span class='debuff'>Physical Vulnerability Up</span> applied by <span class='speDebuff'>Aetheronecrosis</span>, each player need to take a hit based on their <span class='speDebuff'>Aetheronecrosis</span> initial timer.
 Move inside the hitbox when it's your turn based on this order: <u>20s > 8s > 12s > 16s</u>.
-Once everyone got hit by **Dual Predation**, swap side to survive the incomming **Ptera Ixou**.
+Once everyone got hit by **Dual Predation**, swap side to survive the incoming **Ptera Ixou**.

-A random **Chelic Synergy** or **Synergy** in comming with a **Hemitheos's Dark IV**.
+A random **Chelic Synergy** or **Synergy** in coming with a **Hemitheos's Dark IV**.

-Next is **Aetheric Polyominoid** with 2 "X" shaped tiles placed middle and veryone has to deal with **Dark Sphere**.
+Next is **Aetheric Polyominoid** with 2 "X" shaped tiles placed middle and everyone has to deal with **Dark Sphere**.
 The Tanks can take the inner North tile and the Melee DPS the South inner one and stand on opposite corner to be safe.
 Each Ranged can move to his own intercardinal where he'll have one or two safe tiles, while being away from the players middle.
 After the AoE resolve, move away from where you were to dodge **Dark Dome**:
 <img class='soloImg' src='{{ page.imagePath | append: 'darkdark.jpg' }}'>